-- (7) Findings from the evaluation under this section shall include conclusions regarding the degree to which students thrive in the education environment; student progress in academic, social, and emotional areas; the program components that have been most important to student success; the degree to which educational staff feel accomplished in their work and satisfied with student progress; and recommendations for continued implementation and expansion of the program. - (8) The institute for public policy shall report its findings to the governor, the office of the superintendent of public instruction, and the appropriate early learning, education, and fiscal committees of the legislature.
+- (6) The Washington state institute for public policy shall conduct an evaluation of the demonstration projects under this section.
+Student, staff, program, and parent data shall be collected using various instruments including surveys, program and activity descriptions, student performance measures, observations, and other processes. - (7) Within available funding, findings from the evaluation under this section shall include conclusions regarding the degree to which students thrive in the education environment; student progress in academic, social, and emotional areas; the program components that have been most important to student success; the degree to which educational staff feel accomplished in their work and satisfied with student progress; and recommendations for continued implementation and expansion of the program. - 18 (8) The institute for public policy shall report its findings to 19 the governor, the office of the superintendent of public instruction, 20 and the appropriate early learning, education, and fiscal committees of 21 the legislature.
 An interim report is due November 1, 2008.
-The final report is due December 1, 2009. - (9) This section expires September 1, 2010.

-- NEW SECTION.
+The final 22 report is due December 1, 2009. - (9) This section expires September 1, 2010. - NEW SECTION.
 Sec.
-4. A new section is added to chapter 28A.630 RCW to read as follows: - 20 ENGLISH AS A SECOND LANGUAGE PROJECTS.
-(1) The goals of the 21 English as a second language demonstration project are to develop 22 recommendations: - 23 (a) Identifying foundational competencies for developing academic 24 English skills in English language learner students that all teachers 25 should acquire in initial teacher preparation programs; - (b) Identifying components of a professional development program that builds classroom teacher competence for developing academic English skills in English language learner students; and - 29 (c) Identifying job-embedded practices that connect the English 30 language learner teacher and classroom teachers to coordinate 31 instruction to support the work of the student. - (2) The English as a second language demonstration project shall use two field strategies in the development of recommendations. - 34 (a) The first strategy is to conduct a field study of an ongoing 35 project in a number of schools and school districts in which Spanish is 36 the predominate language other than English.
+4. A new section is added to chapter 28A.630 RCW to read as follows: - 26 ENGLISH AS A SECOND LANGUAGE PROJECTS.
+(1) The goals of the 27 English as a second language demonstration project are to develop 28 recommendations: - 29 (a) Identifying foundational competencies for developing academic 30 English skills in English language learner students that all teachers 31 should acquire in initial teacher preparation programs; - (b) Identifying components of a professional development program that builds classroom teacher competence for developing academic English skills in English language learner students; and - 35 (c) Identifying job-embedded practices that connect the English 36 language learner teacher and classroom teachers to coordinate 37 instruction to support the work of the student.

 p.
-5 SSB 5841
+5 2SSB 5841

-- (b) The second strategy is to conduct a project that provides professional development and planning time resources to approximately three large schools in which there are many first languages among the students.
+- 1 (2) The English as a second language demonstration project shall 2 use two field strategies in the development of recommendations. - (a) The first strategy is to conduct a field study of an ongoing project in a number of schools and school districts in which Spanish is the predominate language other than English. - (b) The second strategy is to conduct a project that provides professional development and planning time resources to approximately three large schools in which there are many first languages among the students.
 The participants of this project shall partner with an institution of higher education or a professional development provider with expertise in support student acquisition of academic English.
 The superintendent of public instruction shall select the participants in the project under this subsection (2)(b). - (3)(a) The Washington state institute for public policy shall conduct the field study work and collect additional information from the project schools.
-In conducting its work, the institute shall review current literature regarding best practices and consult with state and national experts as appropriate. - 14 (b) The institute for public policy shall report its findings to 15 the governor, the office of the superintendent of public instruction, 16 and the education and fiscal committees of the legislature.
-An interim 17 report is due November 1, 2008.
-The final report is due December 1, 18 2009. - 19 (4) This section expires September 1, 2010.
+In conducting its work, the institute shall review current literature regarding best practices and consult with state and national experts as appropriate. - (b) The institute for public policy shall report its findings to the governor, the office of the superintendent of public instruction, and the education and fiscal committees of the legislature.
+An interim report is due November 1, 2008.
+The final report is due December 1, 2009. - 24 (4) This section expires September 1, 2010. - NEW SECTION.

-NEW SECTION.
 Sec.
 5. Captions used in this act are not any part of the law.